The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/workflows/index.rst

 The pilot project has one core workflow, which is broken into three parts and described below.
 The parts are:
  1. Aggregating and Mapping book products into works and work families
  2. Linking data from metric providers to book products
- 3. Exporting these linked metrics to Elasticsearch for viewing in Dashboards
+ 3. Creating export tables for visualisation in dashboards

 .. toctree::
     :maxdepth: 1